 - Inhale release the anal sphincter.
 You will notice if you contracted when you proceed to release.
 Do this several rounds.

 - Now mentally move forward on your pelvic floor and work to contract the vaginal passageway or for men the soft tissue behind the scrotum.
-For many this will be more difficult, especially if there was trauma (like giving birth) the nerves and tissues may not be connecting back with the brain properly.
+For many, this will be more difficult, especially if there was trauma (like giving birth) the nerves and tissues may not be connecting back with the brain properly.

 - Repeat the process of EXHALE contract and tip back, and INHALE release and tip forward.
 This will feel more internal.
 Think about contracting while in cold water, or for men like flexing an erection, women engaging during intercourse.
 (I see potential practice opportunities to engage your pelvic floor here).

-- Now finally move even more forward on the pelvic floor and think about where your pubis bone is and work to contract the lower front belly and pelvic floor on the exhales.
+- Now finally move even more forward on the pelvic floor and think about where your pubic bone is and work to contract the lower front belly and pelvic floor on the exhales.
 This will feel more like pulling inward on the belly, but this time it’s triggered by the pelvic floor not the navel.
 Think of the action of cutting off the flow of urine or holding when you have to go to the bathroom.
 Good news, those two actions ask you to use your pelvic floor muscles.

 - Repeat tilting trying to engage each of these three areas, all individually, and all together.
 Notice what is easier and what takes more work.